logzio/logz-docs/_source/logzio_collections/_prometheus-sources/dotnet-helm-chart.md

 Helm is a tool for managing packages of pre-configured Kubernetes resources using Charts.
 This integration allows you to collect and ship diagnostic metrics of your .NET application in Kubernetes to Logz.io, using dotnet-monitor and OpenTelemetry. logzio-dotnet-monitor runs as a sidecar in the same pod as the .NET application.

-###### Sending logs from nodes with taints
+###### Sending metrics from nodes with taints

-If you want to ship logs from any of the nodes that have a taint, make sure that the taint key values are listed in your in your daemonset/deployment configuration as follows:
+If you want to ship metrics from any of the nodes that have a taint, make sure that the taint key values are listed in your in your daemonset/deployment configuration as follows:

 ```yaml
 tolerations: